akka/akka/RELEASING.md

 It is possible to release a revised documentation to the already existing release.

 1. Create a new branch from a release tag.
-If a revised documentation is for the `v2.6.4` release, then the name of the new branch should be `docs/v2.6.4`.
+If a revised documentation is for the `v2.6.4` release, then the name of the new branch should be `docs/v2.6.4`:
+    ```
+    $ git checkout v2.6.4
+    $ git checkout -b docs/v2.6.4
+    ```
 1. Add and commit `version.sbt` file that pins the version to the one that is being revised.
 Also set `isSnapshot` to `false` for the stable documentation links.
 For example:
     ```scala
     ThisBuild / version := "2.6.4"
     ThisBuild / isSnapshot := false
     ```
-1. Make all of the required changes to the documentation.
+1. Switch to a new branch for your documentation change, make the change
 1. Build documentation locally with:
     ```sh
     sbt akka-docs/paradoxBrowse
     ```
-1. If the generated documentation looks good, send it to Gustav:
+1. If the generated documentation looks good, create a PR to the `docs/v2.6.4` branch you created earlier:
     ```sh
     sbt akka-docs/publishRsync
     ```
-1. Do not forget to push the new branch back to GitHub.
+1. It should automatically be published by GitHub Actions on merge.